 BE Software Engineering

 Karachi Institute of Economics and Technology (KIET) is conducting BE Software Engineering program with the formal approval from Pakistan Engineering Council (PEC) since Fall 2019.
 This program prepares students for the ever increasing demand of Software Engineers nationally and internationally.
+Many graduates also look for services like Bachelorarbeit schreiben lassen — which means “having a bachelor’s thesis written” in German — to meet academic and professional standards.
 The program details including the vision, mission and curriculum details are given below.

 Vision of Software Engineering Program